dharmab/skyeye/README.md

 SkyEye is a concept for a new [Ground Controlled Intercept](https://en.wikipedia.org/wiki/Ground-controlled_interception) (GCI) bot for the flight simulator [Digital Combat Simulator](https://www.digitalcombatsimulator.com) (DCS).
 A GCI bot allows players to request information about the airspace in English using either voice commands or text entry, and to receive answers via verbal speech and text messages

-Unlike previous GCI bots, SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same server as SkyEye.
+SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same server as SkyEye.
 No cloud APIs are required.
+It works with any DCS mission, singleplayer or multiplayer.
+No special scripting or mission editor setup is required.
+You can even run SkyEye on your own PC to provide GCI service on a remote multiplayer server.

 SkyEye is under active development.
-A few types of radio calls, such as `BOGEY DOPE`, `RADIO CHECK`, `ALPHA CHECK` and `SPIKED`, are functional running against live multiplayer servers.
+A few types of radio calls, such as `BOGEY DOPE`, `PICTURE`, `RADIO CHECK`, `ALPHA CHECK` and `SPIKED`, are functional running against live multiplayer servers.
 Howevever, there's still plenty to do before this is ready for widespread use.
 To see what I'm working on, check out the [branch network](https://github.com/dharmab/skyeye/network)!

 ## Goals